 Expand your world on an international exchange

-Students in the Faculty of Applied Health Sciences (AHS) are encouraged to participate in an international exchange opportunity.
+Students in the Faculty of Applied Health Sciences (AHS) are encouraged to participate in an international exchange.
 You can spend either one or two terms studying aboard.
 Courses taken while on exchange may be credited towards your University of Waterloo (UW) degree.
 Therefore, you can complete degree requirements while getting an experience of a lifetime!

-By participating in an International exchange you have the opportunity to:
+By participating in an international exchange you have the opportunity to: